frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/old-pages/focusing-on-improvement.md

 1. Check your model **without using the reference solution** first to see if you missed anything or made any mistakes along the way (an offset is wrong, a wrong mate connector was used, you missed a part).

+2. If you catch an error, ask these questions:

+    - What caused you to make the error?
+    - Was this error made previously or multiple times?
+Are there any tendencies in your workflow that cause this error to happen?
+    - What can you do to make sure the error doesn't happen again?

+    ???
+Note "OPTIONAL: Note Stuff Down"
+        Get out a document or a sheet of paper or even use a discord message to write stuff down.

-2. Repeat step 2 and fix any errors/mistakes you find until you feel that the model is perfect to the best of your ability.
+3. Repeat step 2 and fix any errors/mistakes you find until you feel that the model is perfect to the best of your ability.
     - You may not be able to find any mistakes; this is common when starting out, but as you gain more experience you'll be able to find more of your own mistakes.

-3. Now compare your model and feature tree with the **reference in the provided Solutions Document** for the section.
+4. Now compare your model and feature tree with the **reference in the provided Solutions Document** for the section.
+    - Repeat steps 2 and 3, using the solution document as the reference.
+    - Add to the notes for each new error you find: why did you miss this mistake in your first self-review?

+5. Examine the best practices presented in the reference.
+Ask yourself what you need to improve on to improve the readability and parametricity of your CAD.
+This may include naming things, using folders, and using general recommended CAD practices [outlined here](../../../best-practices/index.md "Best Practices Landing Page"){:target="_blank"}.

+    ???
+Note "**Why Follow Best Practices?**"
+        If making your CAD parametric and naming things adds time to your CAD, why do it?
+There are several reasons, but it can be boiled down to making it easier and faster to go back and make changes, for both you and anyone else.
+In reality, most time spent doing CAD, especially for a robot, will be making changes or redoing things.

-    - You can spend 5 minutes now on good practices to save hours in the future!
+        You spend 5 minutes now to save hours in the future, so make it a habit!

-4. Final reflections:
+6. Final reflections:
     - How did you feel about your workflow and your time spent?
 Were there any parts of your CAD process that felt particularly slow?
 Anything you struggled on?
     - What caused you to struggle on those particular processes?
 Is there a certain lack of experience or knowledge that caused you to have difficulty there?
     - What do you need to learn or practice to get better in those areas?

-5. During future exercises and projects, use this review to intentionally focus on the parts of your practices and workflow that need improvement.
+7. During future exercises and projects, use this review to intentionally focus on the parts of your practices and workflow that need improvement.

-6. If available, have someone else review your CAD.
+8. If available, have someone else review your CAD.
 This can make you aware of gaps in your knowledge and help you fill them.

 <br>